+Exclusions, the Sub-Fund excludes issuers that:

-To promote social and general sustainability characteristics, the sub-fund excludes investments in companies that operate in sectors or business areas that are assessed to present major sustainability challenges, such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons and alcohol.
+- Breach international norms and standards. - Operate in controversial sectors or business areas such as tobacco, recreational cannabis, pornography, commercial gambling, civilian weapons, and alcohol. - Have exposure to fossil fuels or other activities with negative climate impact.